-Sweat Records is an independent music store, cafe and event space located in Miami, Florida.
+Sweat Records is an independent music store, coffee shop, and event space located in Miami, FL.

 5505 NE 2nd Ave.